trocialba/anvio_metagenomic_workflow/anvio-tutorial.md

 The following softwares need to be installed: anvi'o, bowtie2, iu-filter-quality-minoche, samtools, megahit, anvi-init-bam, see here: https://anvio.org/install/

 ## Preparation
+Assembly and mapping are key steps for most assembly-based, genome-resolved metagenomic studies, and there are many ways to accomplish each of these steps.
+That’s why, the anvi’o metagenomic workflow only starts once you have your contigs and BAM files available.
+One way how to get contigs and BAM files is shown here: https://merenlab.org/tutorials/assembly-based-metagenomics/

 ### 1. Quality filtering
 1.1.
 First, create a TAB-delimited table samples.txt where are our raw R1 and R2 files (see samples.txt file)